Silver Wings (service organization): History

 Hoping to increase recruitment, Angel Flight-Silver Wings restructured the organization in 1996, changing their mission and goals away from being a military-support oriented organization to further diversify their organization.
 In 1998 the National Conclave changed the organization's name to "Silver Wings," functioning as a civilian organization focused on community service, leadership, and professional development.

 Membership

 Silver Wings members must be an undergraduate or graduate student within the local chapter, and complete various workshops and projects.
 Honorary membership can be bestowed.

-Organization
+Governance

 The National Headquarters provides direction and focus for the entire organization.
 The nation is broken up into 11 regions.
 Region Presidents serve the chapters that lie within their region and communicate from chapters to national officers.

 The National Headquarters is chosen each year by the General Assembly at NATCON, which takes place annually in spring, typically on Easter weekend.
 Silver Wings (SW) and Arnold Air Society (AAS) also jointly hold the National Conclave (NATCON) where all members of SW and AAS are invited to discuss matters within the organizations.
 During this event, business meetings are conducted and local chapters and regions vote on various resolutions and amendments to their manuals.